SolomonAyuba/CarSharing-Report-with-SQL-Queries/README.md

 ## Part 3: Business Queries and Analysis
-Linda happens to be the boss at the company.
-She requested for a report containing the following information:
+Linda happens to be the Boss of the company.
+She requested a report containing the following information:

 1. Please tell me which date and time we had the highest demand rate in 2017.
 2. Give me a table containing the name of the weekday, month, and season in which we had the highest and lowest average demand throughout 2017.
 Please include the calculated average demand values as well.